Multi-modal Data Spectrum: Multi-modal Datasets are Multi-dimensional: The Multi-modal Spectrum

 In supervised multi-modal learning, given a dataset $\mathcal{D} = \{(\mathbf{x}_1^{(i)}, \mathbf{x}_2^{(i)}, \mathbf{y}^{(i)})\}_{i=1}^N$, the goal is to learn a mapping to predict the target label $\mathbf{y}$ from two distinct modalities, $\mathbf{x}_1$ and $\mathbf{x}_2$.
 The target label $\mathbf{y}$ can be predicted from two distinct dependencies~\citep{liang2023quantifying, madaan2024jointly}: intra-modality dependency or uniqueness, where $\mathbf{y}$ is dependent on an individual modality, and inter-modality dependency or synergy, where modalities provide joint information not present in isolation.
 For example, in video-based sentiment analysis, a positive sentiment might be uniquely determined from strong lexical cues within a text transcript alone.
 In contrast, detecting sarcasm requires interpreting the conflict between the literal semantics of the text and audio or visual expressions of the video.

-Following prior work~\citep{liang2023quantifying, madaan2024jointly}, we model this distinction by introducing a selection variable $\mathbf{v}$ in the multi-modal data generating process, where $\mathbf{v}=1$ is a mechanism to model the dependencies between the modalities and the target task:
+Following prior work~\citep{liang2023quantifying, madaan2024jointly}, we model this distinction with a selection variable $\mathbf{v}$ in the multi-modal data generating process, where $\mathbf{v}=1$ is a mechanism to model the dependencies between the modalities and the target task:

 Although this framework provides a way to separate the effects of individual modalities from their joint combinations, the actual strength of uniqueness and synergy within popular benchmarks and MLLMs remains largely unquantified.